sajya/sajya.github.io/source/docs/basic-application.md

 $response = $guide->handle('{"jsonrpc": "2.0", "method": "sajya@hello", "id": 1}');
 ```

-The result will be a class that you can change or easily modify into a JSON string for the response:
+The result of this will be a class that you can modify or easily convert into a JSON string for the response:

 ```php
 echo json_encode($response);